The EHC Think Tank

 How it works

-The EHC Think Tank shall act both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change,’ and therefore, its work will be divided into two parts:
+The EHC Think Tank shall act both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change’, and therefore, its work is divided into two parts:

 Internal Think Tank work: patient-led advocacy content

 Patient-led data collection and its ensuing advocacy materials form the cornerstone of the EHC’s work and continue to be driven and expanded from within the Think Tank.
-Additionally, the Think Tank will support patient-facing analytical work in key areas such as health policy and therapeutic advancements, while also supporting public-facing patient-experience testimonials and patient insights such as (but not limited to):
+Additionally, the Think Tank supports patient-facing analytical work in key areas such as health policy and therapeutic advancements, while also supporting public-facing patient-experience testimonials and patient insights such as (but not limited to):